erasmus-without-paper/ewp-specs-api-registry/README.md

   Note, that the IDs returned by this query are **not necessarily unique**.

+* **Question 3:** I have received a request signed with HTTP Signature with `keyId` equal to `X`.
+How do I retrieve the actual public key, which I can later use to validate the request's signature?

+  You can use an XPath expression similar to this one:

+  `//r:binaries/r:rsa-public-key[@sha-256="X"]`

+  The result can be empty - in this case you should not trust the sender (because his key is unknown).
+If found, then its content will contain base64-encoded array of bytes with the encoded RSA public key.

+  Note, that retrieving the key doesn't tell you anything about the permissions of the sender.
+It only allows you to validate the sender's signature.

-* **Question 3:** I have received a request signed with HTTP Signature with a public key `X`.
-Data of which HEIs is this client privileged to access?
+* **Question 4:** I have received a request signed with HTTP Signature with `keyId` equal to `X`.
+I have already validated the signature (as described in question 3), so I know that the sender is in possession of the private part of the key-pair.
+How do I retrieve the list of HEIs who's data is this client privileged to access?

-  Calculate the SHA-256 fingerprint of `X` first (similar as in question 2).
-  Then, you can use an XPath expression similar to this one:
+  You can use an XPath expression similar to this one:

-  `//r:client-credentials-in-use/r:rsa-public-key[@sha-256="<your-digest>"]/../../r:institutions-covered/r:hei-id`
+  `//r:client-credentials-in-use/r:rsa-public-key[@sha-256="X"]/../../r:institutions-covered/r:hei-id`

   Note, that the IDs returned by this query are **not necessarily unique**.

-* **Question 4:** I don't trust [regular TLS Server Authentication][srvauth-tlscert] and I want to [authenticate the server via HTTP signature][srvauth-httpsig].
-I have already found the API entry `X`, extracted the endpoint's URL `Y` from it, and have received the server's response which has been signed with public key `Z`.
+* **Question 5:** I don't trust [regular TLS Server Authentication][srvauth-tlscert] and I want to [authenticate the server via HTTP signature][srvauth-httpsig].
+I have already found the API entry `X`, extracted the endpoint's URL `Y` from it, and have received the server's response which has been signed with `keyId=Z`.
+I have already validated the signature (as described in question 3), so I know that the sender is in possession of the private part of the key-pair.
 How can I verify if `Z` is the correct key with which `Y`'s responses should have been signed with?

-  Calculate the SHA-256 fingerprint of `Z` first (similar as in question 2).
-  Then, you can use a XPath expression similar to the one below.
-Note, that this expression is **relative to `X`** (it is important to have a single, specific element `X` determined before you continue):
+  You can use a XPath expression similar to the one below.
+This expression is **relative to `X`** (it is important to have a single, specific element `X` determined before you continue):

   `./../../r:server-credentials-in-use/r:rsa-public-key[@sha-256="<your-digest>"]`

-  If such element exists, then your response has been properly signed by the trusted server.
+  If such element exists, then this response has been properly signed.
+If it doesn't exist, then something's wrong - this key has not been designated for signing responses of this particular API endpoint (so there's a chance someone is trying a spoofing attack on you).

 Namespace context used in the XPath examples above: